wiwaszko-intel/scenescape/docs/user-guide/other-topics/model-configuration-file-format.md

 ### Usage

-The SceneScape model installer automatically generates the default model configuration file at the location `<Models Volume>/models/model_configs/model_config.json` for the set of models being downloaded.
+The Intel® SceneScape model installer automatically generates the default model configuration file at the location `<Models Volume>/models/model_configs/model_config.json` for the set of models being downloaded.

 The user needs to update the model configuration file in the following cases: